 This measure represents the average number of hours a Grimsby Power customer had interrupted power.
 Grimsby Power's current five year target for the average number of hours of power interruption is 1.36.
-The target is based on the current 5-year rolling average.
+The target is based on an average of scores from 2011 to 2015.

-In 2017 the number of hours of interrupted power increased by 0.65 hours compared to 0.55 hours 2016.
-In 2017 the average number of hours of a power interruption was 1.20 for Grimsby Power customers.
-The increase in the length of an outage in 2017 was mainly due to tree contacts during severe weather and lightning strikes.
-In achieving 1.20 Grimsby Power surpassed the distributor target of 1.36.
+In 2018 the number of hours of interrupted power increased by 0.53 hours.
+In 2018 the average length of a power interruption per customer was 1.73 hours for Grimsby Power customers.
+The increase in the length of an outage in 2018 was mainly due to outages caused by adverse weather and unknown causes.
+Adverse weather conditions include outages resulting from rain, snow, winds, and extreme temperatures, freezing rain or other extreme weather conditions.
+In achieving 1.73 Grimsby Power did not meet the distributor target of 1.36.